Tomb of Absalom: Modern scholarship

-Cave of Jehoshapat
+Cave of Jehoshaphat

 Nefesh to the Tomb of Jehoshaphat

 Archeologically, the so-called "Tomb of Absalom" is not only a burial structure in its own right, with its upper part serving as a nefesh (funeral monument) for the tomb in its lower part, but it was probably also meant as a nefesh for the adjacent burial cave system known as the "Cave" or "Tomb of Jehoshaphat", with which it forms one entity, built at the same time and following a single plan.

 During the times of the Second Temple, many wealthy citizens of Jerusalem would have monuments built adjacent to their family burial caves.
 These monuments were built according to the architectural fashions of the time, many times with a pyramid on top, or in this case, a cone.
 Jewish sages of that era opposed the building of such monuments by saying: "You do not make nefashot for the righteous; their words are their commiseration."